Can You Stain Teak Wood? — Furniture, Fences, and More

 After applying the stain on the wood surface, leave it for at least five minutes.
 Wipe the surface with a clean tack cloth to remove the excess stain.
 Ensure to wipe along the wood grains so that lines are aligned with them.

 If you want a darker color, you must leave the stain for a longer period.
-We suggest you wait a maximum of 10 minutes before wiping off the wood surface.
+I suggest you wait a maximum of 10 minutes before wiping off the wood surface.

 absorbent cloth for cleaning